Parti Québécois: Return to opposition

-Third place

-The PQ was unable to maintain the momentum it briefly had under Boisclair, and in the 2007 provincial election, the party fell to 36 seats and behind the conservative Action démocratique du Québec (ADQ) in number of seats and the popular vote: this is the first time since 1973 that the party did not form the government or Official Opposition.
+The PQ was unable to maintain the momentum it briefly had under Boisclair, and in the 2007 provincial election, the party fell to 36 seats and behind the conservative Action démocratique du Québec (ADQ) in number of seats and the popular vote: this was the first time since 1973 that the party did not form the government or the Official Opposition.
 Boisclair said that the voters clearly did not support a strategy of a rapid referendum in the first mandate of a PQ government.
 Instead of a policy convention following the election, the party held a presidents' council.
 The party caucus in the provincial legislative assembly was said to have supported Boisclair continuing as leader.

-On 8 May 2007 Boisclair announced his resignation as leader of the PQ.
+On 8 May 2007, Boisclair announced his resignation as leader of the PQ.
 This was effective immediately, although Boisclair confirmed he would remain within the PQ caucus for the time being.
 He was replaced by veteran MNA François Gendron, pending a leadership race and convention.

 Former Bloc Québécois leader Gilles Duceppe was the first to announce his intention to run for party leadership, on 11 May 2007.
 He was followed the same day by Pauline Marois.
 In a surprise move, Duceppe withdrew on the 12th – leaving Marois the only declared candidate.
 No other candidates came forward, and on 26 June 2007, Marois won the leadership by acclamation.

-In June 2011, the party was shaken when three of its most prominent MNAs—popular actor Pierre Curzi, former cabinet minister Louise Beaudoin, and Lisette Lapointe, the wife of former premier Jacques Parizeau, followed the next day by a fourth, Jean-Martin Aussant, quit the party to sit as independents over Marois's support for a bill changing the law to permit an agreement between the City of Québec and Quebecor Inc. concerning the management of the new sports and entertainment complex in Quebec City.
+In June 2011, the party was shaken when four of its most prominent MNAs — popular actor Pierre Curzi, former cabinet minister Louise Beaudoin, and Lisette Lapointe, the wife of former premier Jacques Parizeau, and Jean-Martin Aussant — quit the party to sit as independents.
+They disagreed with Marois's support for a bill changing the law to permit an agreement between the City of Québec and Quebecor Inc. concerning the management of the new sports and entertainment complex in Quebec City.
 Unrest continued later in the month when a fifth MNA, Benoit Charette, also quit, citing his dissatisfaction with the party's sole focus being sovereignty.
 Beaudoin rejoined the PQ caucus in 2012.

-Marois minority government
+Marois and minority government

 The party won a minority government under Marois in the 2012 provincial election with 54 of 125 seats in the National Assembly.
 It embarked on a program of "sovereigntist governance" in relations with the rest of Canada, to return Quebec to balanced budgets through higher taxes and debt reduction, to increase the use of French in public services, and to address resource development in Northern Quebec.
 However the PQ's 'new Bill 101' did not pass.
 The centrepiece of the government's program was a Quebec Charter of Values which would have curtailed minority religious identity by banning the wearing of religious symbols by those in the employ of the government, particularly Sikh turbans, Muslim veils and Jewish kippahs.